edenlabllc/rmk/docs/configuration/configuration-management/init-onprem-provider.md

 7. **DNS resolution**:

-   * If hostnames are used in configuration, they must resolve to correct internal IPs using [DNS](https://en.wikipedia.org/wiki/Domain_Name_System).
+   * If hostnames are used in the operator/K3S's configuration, they must resolve to correct internal IPs using [DNS](https://en.wikipedia.org/wiki/Domain_Name_System).
    * Alternatively, configure [/etc/hosts](https://en.wikipedia.org/wiki/Hosts_(file)) on **all cluster nodes**.